Extra Care Housing - Fit for the Future

 Also as time has progressed more and more of the working practices in the two homes have changed to become more like the 'extra care' accommodation.

 The first phase of each scheme is due to open in 2014.
 Le Grand Courtil has 63 flats and La Nouvelle Maraitaine has 54 flats.
-Once the current homes' residents have moved into their new extra care flats, the old empty buildings will be demolished and there will be an opportunity to start phase 2 of the 'extra care' developments.
+Once 60 current homes' residents have moved into their new 'extra care' flats, the old empty buildings will be demolished which creates an opportunity to build phase 2 of the 'extra care' developments.

-At the time of writing (February 2014) the States are due to consider the proposals for the next phase of the 'extra care' at the March 2014 States meeting.
+In March 2014 the States approved the proposals for the next phase of 'extra care'.
 Phase 2 will add another 45 'extra care' flats to the current scheme.
+27 at Le Grand Courtil and 18 at La Nouvelle Maraitaine..